abisop/nuttx-docs/en/guides/changing_systemclockconfig.md

 ```

 Doing things that way, you can have complete control over when the
 crystal clock source is used.
-The initial "custom" clock configuration
+The initial \"custom\" clock configuration
 can use an internal source, then other custom clock configuration logic
 can change the clock source later.